ajayprakashshukla/camperchat/README.md

 updates will be fetched from the remote backend.

 ## Code base contains following features:

--How to fetch data from a 3rd party API
+Navigation
+</br>Using a Sliding Menu
+</br>Using PouchDB to store local data
--How to store and retrieve data locally
+</br>Using Cloudant to store remote data
--How to use and manipulate Observables
--How to use conditionals in templates
--How to make use of events
--How to display and interact with videos
--How to integrate Capacitor functionality
+</br>Using the Facebook API for authentication and other features
+</br>Updating and displaying data in real time

 Happy coding!
 </br>JTPL code library